Dual degrees

 Visas, travel and funding

-We can advise you on travel arrangements, visas, finding accommodation and accessing funding that can help pay for your study and living costs when you're in Australia or Germany.
+We can advise you on travel arrangements, finding accommodation and accessing funding that can help pay for your study and living costs when you're in Australia, Germany or France.

 Applying for a dual degree